-- Cover page optional // at start of paper (TOP first page) Include (as title): i) Author(s) name(s) ii) Full title iii) sity of publication (publisher) - i) Author(s)' name(s)ii) Full titleiii) city of publication/ publisher/ year/ISBN - eight [8] pages/ double spaced / regular font [eg, Arial]/ margins overly large font or too generous spacing will be penalized.) - margins 1 inch/2.5 cm all around (sides/top/bottom) is appropriate.
+- Cover page optional // at start of paper (TOP first page) Include (as title): - i) Author(s)' name(s) ii) Full title iii) city of publication/ publisher/ year/ISBN - eight [8] pages/ double spaced / regular font [eg, Arial 10] / margins overly large font or too generous spacing will be penalized.) - margins 1 inch/2.5 cm all around (sides/top/bottom) is appropriate.
 Leave only regular spacing between paragraphs, not a gap.
-(Short papers "stretched" by spacing face penalty). - number your pages // use regular spacing between paragraphs - one issue per paragraph - indent paragraph beginnings 5 spaces [hit "tab'] - underline or italicize book titles, ships' names, magazine or newspaper titles - write out numerals to eleven; then use numeral - Block format long quotes [single spaced / indented 5 spaces both sides, no quotation marks] - avoid contractions, slang it is an academic paper - no need for "headers" in such a short paper
+(Papers "stretched" by spacing face penalty). - number your pages // use regular spacing between paragraphs - one issue per paragraph - indent paragraph beginnings 5 spaces [hit "tab'] - underline or italicize book titles, ships' names, magazine or newspaper titles - write out numerals to eleven; then use numeral - Block format long quotes [single spaced / indented 5 spaces both sides, no quotation marks] - avoid contractions, slang it is an academic paper

-- to cite from the book being reviewed, you need only provide the page number immediately thereafter in brackets -- for example -- (123) - obviously, any materials from other sources requires a full citation I will accept any standard citation technique.
-No need for a bibliography unless you have used other works - NO plastic or other covers on the paper just a staple left top corner
+- no need for "headers" in such a short paper - to cite from the book being reviewed, you need only provide the page number immediately thereafter in brackets -- for example -- (123) - obviously, any materials from other sources requires a full citation I will accept any standard citation technique.
+No bibliography unless you have used other works - NO plastic or other covers on the paper just a staple left top corner